chastitywhiterose/Chad/Chad-Story.md

 # Chapter 4: The Town Soccer Game

 Chad was scheduled to participate in the annual Soccer game between the Podunk Stallions against the Applewood Dragons.
 He decided to let his friends know because they always came to his games to cheer him on.

 He called Matt, Luke, and John.
 Of course, they spread the word to everyone else in the small town that on August 2nd, Chad would be playing as the team captain as usual.
 Luke's father, Levi, was the coach for the town's team and the biggest sports fan there was, so people quickly found out about the event.

 In the meantime, Matt greatly improved his soccer game skills thanks to his practice with Chad.

-Chad: I see you have really improved with your kicking aim.
-Are you ready for a challenge?
+"I see you have really improved with your kicking aim.
+Are you ready for a challenge?" said Chad.

-Matt: What kind of challenge did you have in mind?
+"What kind of challenge did you have in mind?" said Matt.

-Chad: I want you to play against my dog, Gold General.
+"I want you to play against my dog, Gold General," said Chad.

-Matt: I didn't know your dog played soccer!
+"I didn't know your dog played soccer!" said Matt.

-Chad: He does!
+"He does!
 I mean, he can't kick the ball with a human foot, but he makes a great goalie.
 He can bounce back any ball, even if it's flying through the air.
 Come here, boy!
-Stand at the goal and try to block Matt's kicks!
+Stand at the goal and try to block Matt's kicks!" said Chad.

 Much to Matt's surprise, Gold General stood in front of the goal.
 Clearly, he had done this before.
 Matt kicked the ball towards the goal several times.
 The dog blocked 7 of 10 shots, but Matt kicked the ball so fast that it flew even before the dog could see and react to it.

-Chad: 3 out of 10 isn't bad.
-Good job, Matt.
+"3 out of 10 isn't bad.
+Good job, Matt," said Chad.

-Matt: It doesn't sound good.
+"It doesn't sound very good," said Matt.

-Chad: Are you kidding me?
-This dog has reflexes better than Luke or John can.
+"Are you kidding me?
+This dog can dodge better than Luke or John can.
 He can block things more efficiently because he hears the sound of the ball and knows what direction it is going in.
 More importantly, if Gold General had not been there, you would have made all ten.
 You were in the window of the goal because your aim has improved.
-You don't miss the goal entirely anymore.
+You don't miss the goal entirely anymore," said Chad.

-Matt: Thanks, Chad!
+"Thanks, Chad!
 I owe it all to your help.
-By the way, I am totally coming to your game against the Dragons next week!
+By the way, I am totally coming to your game against the Dragons next week!" said Matt.

-Chad: You better!
-I don't want to drag you there myself!
+"You better!
+I don't want to drag you there myself!" said Chad.

-Matt: Count on it, Chad!
+"Count on it, Chad!" said Matt.

 The day came for the big soccer game.
 It was not a big event by any means nationally, and you would not have heard about it in the news, but